nshobayo/okta-SpringSAML/README.md

 # Configuring Okta to work with Spring Security SAML

-1. Follow the directions under the "Configuring Okta to work with Spring Secuity SAML" at : http://developer.okta.com/docs/guides/spring_security_saml.html#configuring-okta-to-work-with-spring-security-SAML
+1. Follow the directions under the "Configuring Okta to work with Spring Security SAML" at : http://developer.okta.com/docs/guides/spring_security_saml.html#configuring-okta-to-work-with-spring-security-SAML

-	- ** STEP 7.a ** Attributes to be sent in the SAML assertion can be added under "Attrubute Statements" during this step if desired.
+	- ** STEP 7.a ** Attributes to be sent in the SAML assertion can be added under "Attribute Statements" during this step if desired.

 # Configuring Spring Security SAML to work with Okta